tlp19/ES-synth-returnSuccess4/README-shared-res.md

 1. The `msgInQ` queue, which acts as a buffer for incoming messages from the CAN Bus.

 1. The last received message, `RX_Message`, which is protected by the `RX_MessageMutex` mutex as it is accessed in multiple threads (mainly the decodeTask and the updateDisplayTask (for debugging)).
-When used in the decodeTask thread, it is only accessed briefly to store its content into a local variable that is then used for analysis its content, still to minimize locking time.
+When used in the decodeTask thread, it is only accessed briefly to store its content into a local variable that is then used for the computational analysis of its content, still to minimize locking time.

 1. The `msgOutQ` queue, which acts as a buffer for outgoing messages to the CAN Bus.